 Food and Drink

-Attendees may bring their own food or purchase from on-site food and beverage vendors near the Lawn.
+Attendees may bring their own food or purchase from on-site food and non-alcoholic beverage vendors near the lawn.
 At most performances, attendees can purchase food from a rotating line-up of local NYC vendors curated by Hester Street Fair.
-At all performances, Stout NYC offers cheese and charcuterie boards as well as a selection of beer, wine, frosé, and non-alcoholic beverages for purchase

 Weather and Rain